Menu

 Running of the Bulls

-Taking part is dangerous.
+Taking part in the Running of the Bulls is dangerous.
 Every year, people are badly injured and sometimes killed.

 People are also killed or badly injured jumping from fountains during the festivities in Pamplona.